WDRshadow/ITRL-Convert/README.md

 ```bash
 ./build.sh && sudo ./spinnaker_stream
 ```
-The code has been changed to capture the 1000 images and convert them to YUYV422 format then directly write to video device '/dev/video16'.
+The code has been changed to capture the 1000 images and convert them from Bayer to YUYV format then directly write to video device '/dev/video16'.
 A timmer is used to measure the time taken to process one image (all the way from Bayer to YUYB).

 The conversion is implemented using sequential processing, parallel processing, and CUDA processing.
 The test result of time taken to process one image (average) is as follows (run three time and take the average):